AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/checkout.md

 Describe LCBO's flash sale and inventory check use case

+Add architectural diagram

-Compare/contrast App Builder scenario with custom PHP code that demonstrates the superiority of App Builder
+Compare/contrast App Builder scenario with custom PHP code that demonstrates the superiority of App Builder?

 ### Example